 Enlightened Leadership Award for Performing Arts

-This is a competitive, tuition-specific, $20,000 scholarship ($5,000 each year for up to 4 years).
-Applicants should be willing to participate in ensembles and productions during their time at K, but do not need to major or minor in the fine arts.
+This is a competitive, tuition-specific, $20,000 scholarship ($5,000 each year for up to 4 years) awarded to students who demonstrate significant achievement in music or theatre arts.
+Recipients must participate in ensembles and productions during their time at K, but are not required to major or minor in the arts.
 Read more about how to apply for this award.

 K Tradition Scholarship